 In this post, we’ll use a real-world dataset, and use each of these libraries to make visualizations.
 As we do that, we’ll discover what areas each library is best in, and how to leverage the Python data visualization ecosystem most effectively.

-At Dataquest, we’ve built an interactive course that teaches you about Python data visualization tools.
-If you want to learn in more depth, check it out here.
+At Dataquest, we’ve built interactive courses that teaches you about Python data visualization tools.
+If you want to learn in more depth, check out our data visualization courses.

 Exploring the dataset